Are you involved with a commodity, or a complex/value sale? How would you know?

 How does your marketing and sales strategy differ if you sell a complex/value offer?

-For many companies that require a complex/value selling model, this may be the crux of your new customer acquisition and revenue growth problem.
+For many companies that require a complex/value sales model, this may be the crux of your new customer acquisition and revenue growth problem.

 You’re using a traditional marketing and sales strategy to conduct a value sale.